jfpatrick/accsoft-gui-rad-comrad/docs/basic/widgets.rst

    =====================  ==================================================================
    **Invisible widgets**
    =========================================================================================
-   CValueAggregator
+   CValueAggregator |cvalueaggregatorwiki|
    -----------------------------------------------------------------------------------------
-   |cvalueaggregator|     .. _cvalueaggregator:
+   |cvalueaggregator|     Hidden widget that allows combine data from multiple sources to

-                          Hidden widget that allows combine data from multiple sources to produce a single output using Python code to describe logic.
+                          produce a single output using Python code to describe logic.
 See :doc:`transform` for more information.
    =====================  ==================================================================